 The evaporator coil uses the traditional round-tube, plate-fin (RTPF) technology.
-Tube and fin construction consists of various optional materials and coatings (see Appendix A for model number nomenclature).
+Tube and fin construction consists of various optional materials and coatings (see Appendix A).
 Coils are multiple-row.
-On two-compressor units, the evaporator coil is a face split design, meaning the two refrigerant circuits are independent in the coil.
+On two compressor units, the evaporator coil is a face split design, meaning the two refrigerant circuits are independent in the coil.
 The bottom portion of the coil will always be circuit A, with the top of the coil being circuit B.